Wine for Normal People

 When we were on our last day of the Patron trip in Tuscany, we had our final dinner in Bolgheri at a fairly new winery, Le Vigne di Silvia.
 This farm is owned by a family that was as kind as they could be.
 It was everything you could hope for when visiting an Italian family -- great food, welcoming hospitality, homey vibe, and great wine!
 Photo: Stefania Fuselli, left.
 Silvia Fuselli, right.
 Credit: Le Vigne di Silvia Le Vigne di Silvia was started by Silvia Fuselli, famed former pro footballer (soccer player), her brilliant sister Stefania, the star of this podcast, and her parents.
 Photo: From left to right Silvia Fuselli, Carlo Fuselli, Stefania Fuselli, Lavinia Fuselli.
 Credit: Le Vigne di Silvia There's nothing better than finding a family-owned winery where the wines are great and the people making them as wonderful.
 The Vermentino (Giochessa) was outstanding, the Artemio (Cab/Cab Franc blend) silky and lovely, and the Itinerante (all Cabernet Franc) nuanced and layered.
 Stefania shares her fami

-• Ep 472: David Kong, CEO of GlasVin -- the best new handblown glasses to hit the market
+• Friends of the Pod Series -- Ep 472: David Kong, CEO of GlasVin -- the best new handblown glasses to hit the market

 08/05/2023 Duración: 47min